 The automotive technology field is changing quickly, but students will be well-prepared to succeed.
 Class activities are complemented by hands-on training experiences in a real-world automotive employment atmosphere.
-Students will learn to safely use all the tools of the trade while repairing brakes, hydraulic, steering, suspension, electrical systems, boosting engine performance and more.
+Students will learn to safely use all the tools of the trade while repairing brakes, steering, suspension, electrical systems, computerized engine diagnostics and more.
 Program meets the rigorous standards of excellence set by the National Automotive Technicians Education Foundation (NATEF).

 This is a two year program for juniors and seniors.
 Students will have the opportunity to earn up to four credits per year in CTE or a combination of CTE and integrated academic credit for career and financial management, math and science.